jmrocela/munchjs/README.md

 --js {path/to/js}            js files to rewrite (comma separated list of directories and files)

+--manifest                   a file where all options available for muncher are stored. this can be any
+                             json files or a .muncher file by default. useful for deployment purposes.

 --view-ext {extension}       sets the extension to look for in the view directory (defaults to html)

 --css-ext                    sets the extension to look for in the css directory (defaults to css)